 COMMENT: Commenters stated that other energy sources like natural gas and nuclear are better options.
-(Gregory Cudnik) (Mike Tobin) One commenter claimed that European countries are scaling back reliance on wind energy and focusing on other technologies like nuclear energy.
-(Tony Bush) Another commenter suggested that solar would be preferable to "noisy, large, obtrusive, environmentally unfriendly wind turbines."
-(Susan Celia)
+(Gregory Cudnik) (Mike Tobin) (Seth Grossman) (Joe Norris/Julie Norris) Commenters claimed that European countries are scaling back reliance on wind energy and focusing on other technologies like nuclear energy.
+(Tony Bush) (Seth Grossman) Commenters stated that China is heading in the direction of using thorium reactors.
+(Joe Norris/Julie Norris) One commenter suggested that solar would be preferable to "noisy, large, obtrusive, environmentally unfriendly wind turbines."
+(Susan Celia) Another commenter also stated that solar would be preferable as there are no cable problems, it is less costly, and there is no pollution.
+(Edward J. Dixon)